clayrisser/react-gtk/README.md

 # react-gtk _Pre Release_

-React Native bridge for Gtk
+React Native bridge for Gtk3

 Documentation for building a 3rd party React bridge is very sparse.
 If anyone has knowledge about this subject or would like to get involved, please contact me.